Dance Performances & Events in Boulder County and Surrounding Areas

 Instructional & Recreational Dance

 To take a class or join a troupe, visit www.getboulder.com/dance.
-Click on Dance Studios/Instruction in the right-hand menu to learn about movement and dance opportunities in Boulder and surrounding towns.
+Click on Dance Studios/Instruction in the right-hand menu to learn about movement and dance opportunities in Boulder and surrounding towns in ballroom, jazz, folk, hula, salsa, African, swing and a lot more.
 Listings for all ages and abilities.

 Lemon Sponge Cake Contemporary Ballet